denistsoi/franklinchen.github.io/source/_posts/2012-01-06-injuries-from-yoga-are-common-some-tips-on-staying-safe.markdown

 I tried yoga once and I got hurt.
 I thought it was supposed to be relaxing.
 {% endblockquote %}

 Today I read an article, ["How Yoga Can Wreck Your Body"](http://www.nytimes.com/2012/01/08/magazine/how-yoga-can-wreck-your-body.html?pagewanted=all).
 I urge anyone who currently does yoga, or is thinking about starting it, to read this article.
-It discusses cases of quite serious injury in yoga practitioner, including instructors, and reveals a world of danger that many may not be aware of, given how popular and hip yoga has become in the past decade or two.
+It discusses cases of quite serious injury in yoga practitioners, including instructors, and reveals a world of danger that many may not be aware of, given how popular and hip yoga has become in the past decade or two.

 I'm not a yoga instructor, and I'm also not a fanatic yoga devotee, but since I once did yoga every other day for a couple of years, and found it extremely, astoundingly beneficial, I'd like to share some ideas on how I have managed to avoid being injured by yoga.
 I'll also discuss related issues with Pilates and sitting meditation.